FahmidRoshan/basic-ml-projects/hotel-booking-cancellation-prediction-model/ReadMe.md

 4. Run the notebooks or scripts to train the models and make predictions.

 ## Evaluation Metrics

-We used accuracy, precision, recall, and F1-score as evaluation metrics to assess the performance of the models.
+Features like accuracy, precision, recall, and F1-score were used as evaluation metrics to assess the performance of the models.
 Detailed evaluation results can be found in the model evaluation notebook.

 ## Future Work

-In future iterations of this project, we plan to explore more advanced modeling techniques, such as neural networks, and conduct further analysis to improve prediction accuracy.
+In future iterations of this project, it is planned to explore more advanced modeling techniques, such as neural networks, and conduct further analysis to improve prediction accuracy.

 ## Contact Information